-To recover access, owners use their new smartphone to open a Bluetooth connection to the camera to retrieve the escrow material.
+- (1) The owner uses their new smartphone to request through Bluetooth to the camera the escrow material. - (2) The camera sends back the escrow material.
 Note that no assumption regarding the status of the owner has been made so far; anyone who is in physical range from the camera can request the escrow material.
-However, only the owners have knowledge of the recovery passphrase and can use it to decrypt the escrow material.
-Once decrypted, the owner assumes control of the system from the new smartphone and can reconstruct the corresponding key tree \mathcal{K} to retrieve their video footage.
-More details can be found in Section D.3.
+However, only the owners have knowledge of the recovery passphrase and can use it to decrypt the escrow material. - (3) If the passphrase is known, they are able to recover access to the asymmetric key pair $(SK{\rho}, PK{\rho})$ of the owner, the public key $PK_c$ of the camera, and the key material necessary to build the key tree $\mathcal{K}$ .